CGCL-codes/SCVDT/README.md

 ## Binary-Exploit-Visualization
 A tool for binary program to visualize the process of exploit, by analyzing the GOT, information leakage, heap memory, shllcode, and function calls.

+## CompilerTool
+CompilerTool is a toolset that selects the test program based on the compiler's own coverage information.